What to do if…

 -

-- Copy the local cloud folder (or the affected folders) to an external drive or a clearly named folder like
+- Use an external drive or a clearly named folder outside every cloud-synced folder.

-Cloud Safety Copy - 2026-03-09. - If storage is limited, copy recently edited items and anything hard to recreate.
+- Start with recently edited files and anything hard to recreate.

 -